Darokahn/myProgrammingLanguage/strongIdeas/composition.md

 This would also apply to first-class member names.
 They would need to be declared before any routed struct members that shadow them, with the `prior` keyword, to avoid an error.
 Unhandled first-class member shadowing would cause an error because shadowing them would make them inaccessible.

 It may be best practice to tolerate the warnings about shadowing until the layout of a struct is finalized, to avoid silencing them even for future additions.

+Additionally, the *best* solution to all of these conflicts is of course to rarely run into them.
+Routing should be used sparingly, as many times it is perfectly tolerable to access subfields.
+Core functionality should be routed up, while things that have to do with the details of functionality should stay associated with those details.
+Writing code this way should minimize cases of conflict.